ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 * You could have of global coordination point in which all the replicas are notified that a previously deleted item is being added again and then try to ensure that everyone agrees.
 * Or you could take a simplistic approach and say that additions always win over removals.
-* Or you could keep a counter against each added or removed item so that adding the same book twice sets the addition counter to `a`, but removing it sets the removal counter to `-1`.
+* Or you could keep a counter against each added or removed item so that adding the same book twice sets the addition counter to `2`, and removing it sets the removal counter to `-1`.
 Now the desired total is simply the sum of additions total and the removals total.

-The bottom line here is this is hard to get right and has been an active area of research over the last 10 years or so.
-Quite a few interesting data structures have been proposed for resolving this problem, but it does not appear that any of them have been implemented into production systems yet.
+The bottom line is this: this is hard to get right and has been an active area of research over the last 10 years or so.
+Quite a few interesting data structures have been proposed for resolving this problem, but it does not appear that any of them have been implemented in production systems yet.

-As a developer however, it is difficult to reason about the data you are working with in this abstract manner - can I really treat my data as elements of a join-semilattice?
-This is a difficult question to answer that typically requires the help of specialist verification tools, and this is an area of research in which Lindsey Kuper is actively involved
+As a developer however, it is difficult to reason about the data you are working with in this abstract manner.
+The question *"Can I really treat my data as elements of a join-semilattice?"* is difficult to answer and typically requires the help of specialist verification tools.

+This is an area of research in which Lindsey Kuper is actively involved.

 ---